Beyond Expansion IV: Traces of Thin Semigroups: Introduction

 It is not currently known whether the following much weaker statement is true: for some $A$ and every $K$, the cardinality of the set \eqref{eq:ArithC} is unbounded.
 Even worse, it is not known whether \eqref{eq:ArithC} is eventually non-empty, that is, whether there exists an $A\ge2$ so that any $K$ contains at least one element which is Diophantine of height $A$.

-Some progress towards Conjecture \ref{conj:McM} appears in \cite{Woods1978, Wilson1980, McMullen2009, Mercat2012}, where special periodic patterns of partial quotients are constructed to lie in certain prescribed real quadratic fields.
-(In particular, we constructed our example \eqref{eq:Mis} by following Wilson's algorithm \cite[p.
-139]{Wilson1980}.)
+Some progress towards \conjref{conj:McM} appears in \cite{Woods1978, Wilson1980, McMullen2009, Mercat2012}, where special periodic patterns of partial quotients are constructed to lie in certain prescribed real quadratic fields.
 These results prove that for any $K$, there exists an $A=A(K)$ so that the cardinality of \eqref{eq:ArithC} is unbounded with $ \ell $; but exponential growth is not known in a single case.

 In light of this conjecture, we call a number {\bf absolutely Diophantine} if it is Diophantine of height $A$ for some absolute constant $A\ge1$.
 That is, when we speak of a number being absolutely Diophantine, the height $A$ is fixed in advance.
 In the next subsection, we describe a certain ``local-global'' conjecture which has the Arithmetic Chaos Conjecture as a consequence.